How to Start Travel Blogging for Money

 Step 1: Get Some Links

 Now that you have got your blog setup, you need to get links—of related content--to it on the web so that people can find you.
 You should also link back to them to improve your search engine rankings.
 One way to do this is by listing your blog on bloglists.
 You will have to sign up for each list, and put a snippet of code in your site to link back to them.
 It is a little time consuming, but worth it.
 Here is a short list of bloglists that any blog can join for free.
 This list is not exhaustive.
-You should always be looking for new places to exchange links;
+You should always be looking for new places to exchange links to blogs with related content, especially busy blogs, else they will do nothing for your search ranking and may even hurt it:

-Ideally, it cannot be overstressed that it is very important to link to blogs which discuss related content.
+Ideally, and it cannot be overstressed, it is very important to link to blogs that discuss related content, otherwise the links are useless to you.

 Social networking is good way to bring visitors to your blog.
 There are tools that will automatically send your blog posts, or links to them, to both Facebook and Twitter.
 The easiest way to do this is as follows:

 First, create a Facebook fan page for your blog.
-Next, install the Networked Blogs application and link it to your blog.
-Now all of your blog posts will automatically appear on your Facebook fan page.
+Then use a tool to link it to your blog such that all of your blog posts will automatically appear on your Facebook fan page.

 Congratulations!
 You have finished.

 Just kidding.
 You are just getting started.
-Now, in order to create a loyal readership, you need to write and post frequently, several times a day, if possible.
-You also need to network with other blogs and exchange links to increase traffic and search engine rankings.
+Now, in order to create a loyal readership, you need to write and post frequently, a least once a day with content of substance, if possible.
+You also need to network with other blogs and exchange links from related sites to increase traffic and increase your search engine rankings.
 If you continue to post and promote diligently, over time you’ll build up a loyal audience that will attract advertisers.
-Many bloggers put Google Adwords on their websites.
-Instructions on how do that can be found here.
-Below is a list of other advertisers that like to advertise on blogs.
-Now, it is time to see if you can make some money.
+If you combine your posts with a strong presence in social media, where you can point to your posts, that can help with incoming traffic.
+You never know when a post may "go viral."
+You can even guest post on collaborative blogs (blogs with more than one author) or write articles with a link back to your blog to increase your exposure.